 Despite it being incredibly unlikely that a person will be injured by a shark, there is still an enormous fear of shark attacks and pervading concern that ocean users are at risk from sharks when in the water.
 Therefore, there is advancing sector of the technology industry devoted to developing devices which can repel sharks away from people in the water.
 But how do these "electric shark deterrents" work?
 And are they effective?

 This sense is so acute that it can be overloaded when in contact with relatively large charges.
 This is how it is possible for people to put sharks into a hypnotic state known as "tonic immobility" - physical contact with the shark on the snout, where the sensory organs are densely packed, overwhelms the system and puts the shark in a state of shock.
 To learn more, check out Fin & Tonic.

 Electric shark deterrents are electronic devices which can be worn as anklets or attached to surf boards.
-They are designed to produce a voltage gradient at a specific pulse frequency, which over-stimulates a shark's electrosensory system; causing the shark to bolt away from the source (Huveneers et al, 2013, Egebert et al, 2019).
+They produce a voltage gradient at a specific pulse frequency, which over-stimulates a shark's electrosensory system.
+This causes the shark to bolt away from the source and not return (Huveneers et al, 2013).

 For example, when a device called No Shark (formerly Electronic Shark Defense System (ESDS)) (patented by Wilson Vinano) is active, it has been shown that the frequency of bites upon a bait is significantly reduced (Egebert et al, 2019).